Christian-History.org does not receive any personally identifiable information from the search bar below.

 What about between A.D.
 155 and A.D.
 230 (or so)?

 Well, there we have two quotes to work from.
-One, from Irenaeus around the year 185, is almost certainly pro-infant baptism, and the other, from Tertullian around 210, addresses infant baptism directly and disagrees with it.
+One, from Irenaeus around the year 185, certainly seems to be pro-infant baptism, and the other, from Tertullian around 210, addresses infant baptism directly and disagrees with it.

 Irenaeus, c.
 A.D.
 185: